Unified Marketing Platform vs. Point Solutions: The Ultimate Verdict

 All fancy jargon about a unified customer journey aside, the core benefit here of a unified platform is simply that it makes marketers more money.
 Ingesting data from website behavior, email interaction and CRM, simply helps recommendations and other personalization deployments perform better dollar for dollar.

 Though personalization is an $800 billion industry, it doesn’t require an extensive set of different point solutions to individualize digital experiences for each user.
-With the cohesive data set that a unified personalization technology platform provides, you can increase revenue, lower total cost of ownership and boost your team’s ability to deliver a superior experience to your customers.
+With the cohesive data set that a unified personalization platform provides, you can increase revenue, lower total cost of ownership and boost your team’s ability to deliver a superior experience to your customers.

 Meet the World’s First Personalization Technology Stack